-Our sacred books say that every human has a God within but provided the human should have innocence and purity.
-Children are said to be the purest form of human beings as they have no evil emotions instilled.
+Sacred books of Hindus describe that every human has a God within but provided the human should have innocence and purity.
+Children are the purest form of human beings as they have no evil emotions instilled.
 It is believed that praying a human would get faster results than praying the God himself.

-This ritual is celebrated on the eighth and ninth day of Navratri.
-The nine names of the Goddesses the nine girls can be represented as:-
+Kanya puja ritual is celebrated on the eighth and ninth day of Navratri.
+The nine names of the Goddesses; the nine girls represented as:-

-- It is said that the girl to be worshipped for Kumari Puja should be healthy and free from all sorts of diseases and physical defects.
+- The girl worshipped for Kumari Puja should be healthy and free from all sorts of diseases and physical defects.

-- The feet of the nine little girls are washed
+- Wash the feet of the nine little girls

 - The girls are made to sit on special pedestal

-- Tilak, rice grains and vermilion is put on them
+- Tilak, rice grains and vermilion put on them

-- They are then offered food and water.
+- Then they offered food and water.
 The meal mainly comprises chana, puri, and halwa, prepared in ghee.

 - Women devotees touch their feet with respect and give them gifts.